Maria Kalesnikava: Arrest and repressions

 On 7 September 2020, Belarusian media published the news that Kalesnikava was kidnapped in the center of Minsk.
 Her friends and colleagues could not reach her by phone.
 Later, witnesses stated that a woman was forcibly put into a black minivan by some unknown men in civilian clothes with covered faces.
-In the morning of September 8, 2020, the news was published that the authorities tried to deport Maria against her will, she was taken to the Alexandrovka border crossing with Ukraine.
-Later, Ukrainian Deputy Interior Minister Anton Gerashchenko wrote on his Facebook page, “This was not a voluntary departure.
-This was a forced deportation from his native country".
+In the morning of 8 September 2020, the news was published that the authorities tried to deport Maria against her will, she was taken to the Alexandrovka border crossing with Ukraine.
+Later, Ukrainian Deputy Interior Minister Anton Gerashchenko wrote on his Facebook page, "This was not a voluntary departure.
+This was a forced deportation from her native country".
 The State Border Committee of the Republic of Belarus reported that at 4 a.m. she left Belarus together with Ivan Kravtsov and Anton Rodnenkov passed the border control and headed towards Ukraine.
 State-controlled TV-channels put around the story that Kalesnikava was detained at the border cross when trying to leave the country and move to her sister in Ukraine.
 In fact, as confirmed by the witnesses Rodnenkov and Kravtsov, in the neutral zone Kalesnikava managed to escape through the rear window of the car where she was kept, tore her passport to pieces, then headed back to Belarusian border.
 There she was immediately arrested.
-Following these news, Bundestag vice-chairman Klaudia Roth promised to patronage Kalesnikava and help her via Libereco organization.
+Following these news, Bundestag vice-chairman Claudia Roth promised to patronage Kalesnikava and help her via Libereco organization.

-On 9 September 2020, Kalesnikava’s colleague in Coordination Council, lawyer Maxim Znak was also arrested.
-On the same day, Kalesnikava's father, Alexander Kolesnikov, was notified by the police that she had been jailed at a detention centre in Minsk.
-Through her lawyers, Maria appealed to the State Investigative Committee with the complaint that KGB and GUBOPiK officers threatened to kill her, they put a sack on her head and promised ‘to deport her whether in one piece or in many pieces’.
+On 9 September 2020, Kalesnikava's colleague in Coordination Council, lawyer Maxim Znak was also arrested.
+On the same day, Kalesnikava's father, Aliaksandar Kalesnikau, was notified by the police that she had been jailed at a detention centre in Minsk.
+Through her lawyers, Maria appealed to the State Investigative Committee with the complaint that KGB and GUBOPiK officers threatened to kill her, they put a sack on her head and promised 'to deport her whether in one piece or in many pieces'.
 Deputy Head of Department of Home Affairs Gennadiy Kazakevich personally told Kalesnikava that She will be in prison without teeth for 25 years to sew clothes for the security forces.

 On 10 September 2020, twelve organizations, including the Viasna Human Rights Centre, the Belarusian Association of Journalists, the Belarusian Helsinki Committee, the Belarusian PEN Center, released a joint statement naming Kalesnikava as a political prisoner.
 On 11 September 2020, Amnesty International recognized Kalesnikava as a prisoner of conscience.